Steakout introduces Michelin-star inspired burger menu

 But, wouldn’t exactly be dying for these a second time round, particularly given the price.

-Now, we’re uncertain as to whether the anonymous chef from The Fat Duck had a hand in this, but whatever the case maybe, this was certainly one of the highlights of the evening.
+But whatever the case, this was certainly one of the highlights of the evening.

 Mild, gooey cheese coupled with the earthiness of the spinach along with just the right hint of chilli lingering in the background made this a wonderfully delicious innovation!